mobintellect/Download-Organizer/README.md

 [MIT License](LICENSE)

 ## ✍️ Author
-Allen (script developed with assistance from ChatGPT GPT-4)
+Mobintellect (script developed with assistance from ChatGPT GPT-4)

 ## 💡 Original Prompt
 > "I need to write a python program or script that will help me organize my folders in windows by file type.
 Basically what I want to do, is have the program ask me what folder I want to organize.
 Then, it takes that folder and moves every file even in the subfolders into a new folder named after the filetype inside."